cppis/container-patterns/README.md

 </div>
 </figure>

-> the above image was referenced from the [Docker for the busy researcher](http://erick.matsen.org/2018/04/19/docker.html)
+> :image referenced from the [*Docker for the busy researcher*](http://erick.matsen.org/2018/04/19/docker.html)

 <br/>

 ## [nginx-php](./1.nginx-php/README.md)
-this example shows how to create a `nginx+php-fpm` container.
+This example shows how to create a `nginx+php-fpm` container.

 <figure>
 <div style="text-align:center">